Inverness Airport: Bus

 Bus services operate between Inverness Airport, Inverness, Nairn and Elgin.
 Stagecoach in Inverness run between the airport and Inverness city centre close to the railway station.
-Jet bus offers a 24-hour service between Inverness Centre and the Airport, every 20 min at peak times and then at the hour off peak Monday – Saturday.

 Rail

 Inverness Airport Railway Station on the Aberdeen-Inverness line opened on 2 February 2023 and serves the airport with a half-hourly bus connecting the two.

 A new station at the airport was first approved in February 2017.
 In May 2021 Highland Council granted planning permission to Network Rail for a new two-platform station at the airport, but expressed reservations as a level crossing would be replaced with a bridge inaccessible to disabled people.
 One councillor, who noted the new bridge clashed with Transport Scotland guidance, described it as "low-quality infrastructure" and said it was "deeply shocking that we are getting infrastructure like that still [being] built."

-In January 2023, it was announced the airport's railway station would open on 2 February 2023.

 Road

 The airport is 7 NM northeast of the city of Inverness just off the main A96 Aberdeen-Inverness trunk road.